nikoshet/Drive-Together/README.md

 # Drive-Together
-I did this project for my course "Web Development".
+I did this project for the course "Web Development" that i attended.
 It's an almost complete website that offers carpooling services to drivers and to passengers,with the aim of lowering the costs of travelling and offering a better and easier trip for the users.